Arbitrary state preparation in quantum harmonic oscillators using neural networks: Introduction

 The literature offers various approaches to determine the physical interactions needed to guide a system from an initial state to a target state.
 Some of these works employ Krotov's methods \cite{PhysRevA.90.023824}, quantum steering \cite{qt_preparation_steering}, quantum circuits \citep{PhysRevLett.127.090504, PRXQuantum.2.010101}, reinforcement learning \citep{Porotti2022deepreinforcement, PhysRevResearch.5.043002} and other techniques \citep{PhysRevA.100.023410,PhysRevA.109.022441, PhysRevA.109.042401,stp_matrix_products, zhou2024optimalcontrolopenquantum}.
-However, these methods require the construction of an optimization problem for each target state--which makes the solution less scalable--or techniques that require a lot or computer resources.
+However, these methods require the construction of an optimization problem for each target state--which makes them less suitable for applications requiring rapid or repeated state preparation across many different targets--or techniques that require considerable computational resources.
 Other, more analytical techniques aim to solve the dynamics required to reach a specific target state from an initial state \citep{PhysRevLett.76.1055,PhysRevLett.71.1816}.
 These methods often yield a separate family of equations for each target state, making them impractical for multiple applications.
-Even though approximate methods have been proposed as alternatives \cite{PhysRevLett.122.020502, Bausch2022fastblackboxquantum,sparse_preparation, PhysRevA.110.032609}, a truly scalable and practical solution demands a technique capable of rapidly receiving the target state on demand and predicting the interactions required in the physical system, ensuring efficient state preparation.
+Even though approximate methods have been proposed as alternatives \cite{PhysRevLett.122.020502, Bausch2022fastblackboxquantum,sparse_preparation, PhysRevA.110.032609}, a truly practical solution demands a technique capable of rapidly receiving the target state on demand and predicting the interactions required in the physical system, ensuring efficient state preparation.